aaronbloomfield/pdr/tutorials/05-make/index.md

 ### Prerequisites ###

-Rules only run if they have no prerequisites, or if any of their prerequisites had to be run.
+Rules only run if the target file does not exist or of their prerequisites had to be run.
 How does make determine if it needs to run a prerequisite rule?
 Why, by looking at _that_ rule's prerequisites, of course.

 When we run the 'target' rule, it checks the 'target1.o' rule to see if it should be run.